Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

 Why does my GC keep rejecting my COI?

-Usually due to missing certificate holder details, wrong job address, missing endorsement requests, or wording that requires a specific endorsement form.
+Usually due to missing certificate holder details, a wrong job address, missing endorsement requests, or wording that requires a specific endorsement form.

 How fast can I get a COI?